ngageoint/mapcache-electron/BUILD.md

 6. Build windows, linux and mac installers
 7. Notarize mac installers
 8. Create release on github for the new version and upload all the installer files
+9. You'll need to generate builds for all different environments in order to have the correct matomo urls